whitneysteve/code-samples/postfix_calc/README.md

-# Postfix Calculator (Scala)
+# Postfix Calculator

 A script to perform postfix calculations (addition, subtraction, division and multiplication) on the command line arguments.
-Written in Scala.

 ## Instructions